byt3n33dl3/gxc-Ghidra/README.md

 ## The `Expand` Update

-thc-Ghidra is a complete rewrite of the NSA Ghidra.
+gxc-Ghidra is a complete rewrite of the NSA Ghidra.
 It provides a set of libraries, tools and plugins to ease reverse engineering tasks.
 Distributed mostly under LGPLv3, and Apache 2.0 each plugin can have different licenses (see ghidra -L, rasm2 -L, ...).

 The NSA Ghidra project started as a simple command-line hexadecimal editor focused